Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 10 schedule begins with a "Thursday Night Football' matchup between Geno Smith and the Las Vegas Raiders and Bo Nix and the Denver Broncos.
+The NFL Week 10 schedule continues with a 12-game Sunday slate and one 'Monday Night Football' matchup.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Thursday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
+Friday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.